How to Get a Home Loan with Bad Credit in New York

 There are a few common mortgage types: Federal Housing Administration Loans (FHA), United States Department of Agricultural Loans (USDA), and Veterans Affairs Loans (VA).

-These programs are government-backed which means once you are approved, the government guarantees the loan for the bank.
+These programs are government-backed, meaning once you are approved, the government guarantees the loan for the bank.

-On the contrary, conventional loans are those that are not secured by a government entity but are available through banks, credit unions, mortgage companies, and private lenders.
+On the contrary, conventional loans are not secured by a government entity but are available through banks, credit unions, mortgage companies, and private lenders.

-With that said, there are two conventional government-sponsored enterprises (GSE): Fannie Mae Home Ready and Freddie Mac Home Possible.
+With that said, two conventional government-sponsored enterprises (GSE) are Fannie Mae Home Ready and Freddie Mac Home Possible.

 Federal Housing Administration Loans (Minimum 500)

-Federal Housing Administration loans (FHA) are designed for the first time, low to moderate-income homebuyers.
+Federal Housing Administration loans (FHA) are designed for first-time, low to moderate-income homebuyers.

 Applicants with a credit score of 580 or higher can qualify for a loan with a down payment as low as 3.5%.